 Mario Cordone

 Mario Cordone was born on 17 April 1895 in Cortona (Italy).
-He studied conducting at the Milan conservatory under Giulio Cesare Paribeni.
+He studied at the Milan conservatory under Giulio Cesare Paribeni (conducting) and Giacomo Orefice (composition) and completed in 1922.
 After his studies Mario Cordone started an international career as an opera conductor.
 During his career he performed with icons like Tito Schipa, Beniamino Gigli, Ettore Bastianini, Giacomo Lauri-Volpi, Aureliano Pertile, Gre Brouwenstijn or Alfredo Kraus and conducted the Orchestra della Scala di Milano, the Orquesta Sinfonica de Madrid, Orchester des Norddeutschen Rundfunks or the Orkest van de Nederlandse Opera.
 Many of these performances were recorded and are still available today.

 Beside his activities as a conductor Mario Cordone also worked as a singing tutor.
 Both Carol Smith (1926-2021) and Shirlee Emmons (1923-2010) mention him as their teacher in Milan during the 1950s.